-The first scene depicts the natural world that existed here for millennia before humans arrived in North America.
-It is an autumn landscape painted in gold tones that transition smoothly from the colors of the building.
+The first panel depicts the natural world that existed here for millennia before humans arrived in North America.
+It is an autumn landscape painted in gold tones, set off by lavender and greens that transition smoothly from the colors of the building.

 Our hemisphere was a rich and diverse environment for millennia, only inhabited by humans late in the game.* This panel shows that abundance of native flora and fauna.

 *Humans crossed the Bering Strait into North America probably about 15,000 years ago.
 By contrast, humans evolved in Africa by 200,000 years ago and began moving into Asia and Europe by about 60,000 years ago.

 In the next twenty-five panels, the stars of the region’s story are its people, on the beautiful stage of nature.